Projecting Balance Sheet Line Items

 Forecasting retained earnings actually involves projecting net income and dividends, rather than retained earnings itself.
 This means that to finishing projecting balance sheet line items, it’s handy to first finish projecting income statement line items so as to have net income readily available.
 As always, the balance that is displayed on the balance sheet is the closing balance.

-Because we need certain items under the income statement, this is the best way of projecting balance sheet line items:
+Because we need certain items from the income statement, this is the best way of projecting balance sheet line items:

 Learn how to build a financial model in Excel with CFI's Financial Modeling Courses!
 Build a model from scratch the easy way with step-by-step instruction.

 Become a certified Financial Modeling and Valuation Analyst (FMVA)™ by completing CFI’s online financial modeling classes!